 - Business Intelligence (BI): Application programs and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make better business decisions.
 BI applications include query and reporting, online analytical processing (OLAP), balanced scorecards with KPI’s, statistical analysis, forecasting, and data mining.
 Some consider business intelligence to be the delivery aspects of a data warehouse environment.

-- ETL Transformation (Extract, Transform, and Load): This is the process of extracting data from operational data sources or external data sources, transforming the data which includes cleansing, matching, standardization, aggregation, summarization, integration, as well as basic transformation, and loading the data into some data store of the data warehouse (ODS, atomic data warehouse, data mart) environment.
+- ETL Transformation (Extract, Transform, and Load): This is the process of extracting data from operational data sources or external data sources, transforming the data which includes cleansing, matching, standardization, aggregation, summaries, integration, as well as basic transformation, and loading the data into some data store of the data warehouse (ODS, atomic data warehouse, data mart) environment.

 - Data Mart: A data structure that is optimized for analysis and reporting purposes for a business process or group of users.
 Typically, a data mart utilizes a dimensional schema using RDBMS and/or BI cube